fantasy, walker, sculpture-2925250.jpg

 Sometimes a dream is dead, and sometimes it just needs to be woken up.

 Our belief about where our dreams and desires come from will dramatically impact what we actually do with them.
 If we see them as a selfish or negative thing, we’re always going to feel guilty and torn.
-If we see them as a gift given to us from God, part of our divine purpose, we’ll feel freedom, perhaps even a responsibility to put them to good use.
+If we see them as a gift given to us from God, part of our divine purpose, we’ll feel freedom, perhaps even a

 I believe we’ve all been put here with a specific purpose in mind.
 And the way we discover what that purpose is, is by following what we enjoy and the things that come naturally to us.
 We discover our purpose by pursuing our dreams and desires.